Trump aims to unite against terrorism in Saudi speech

 - His speech is aimed at uniting against terrorism

+Trump is expected to say that he hopes to assemble "a coalition of nations who share the aim of stamping out extremism."

+"Every time a terrorist murders an innocent person, and falsely invokes the name of God, it should be an insult to every person of faith," Trump will say.
+"That means honestly confronting the crisis of Islamist extremism and the Islamist terror groups it inspires."

-Trump will deliver the speech here in Saudi Arabia, which is home to Islam's two holiest sites, in what administration officials have described as a symbolic statement.
+Delivering the speech here in Saudi Arabia, which is home to Islam's two holiest sites, Trump will look to push past his campaign rhetoric -- including a statement in March 2016 that "Islam hates us" -- but will still be dogged by the efforts his administration continues to carry out.

-He will pledge America's support in the fight against terror, but press Middle Eastern countries into greater action.

-"America is prepared to stand with you -- in pursuit of shared interests and common security.
-But the nations of the Middle East cannot wait for American power to crush this enemy for them," he will say.
-"The nations of the Middle East will have to decide what kind of future they want for themselves, for their countries, and for their children."
+But even as he addresses the Muslim world on Sunday, his administration is continuing to defend the executive order Trump signed to bar visitors from six Muslim-majority countries, which was blocked in US federal court amid criticism that the order is Trump's attempt to fulfill his campaign promise to ban Muslims from the US.

 H.R.
 McMaster, the President's national security adviser, said the address will be an "inspiring, yet direct speech on the need to confront radical ideology and his hopes for a peaceful vision of Islam to dominate across the world."